cyrus-f/PatternAnalysis-2025/recognition/convnext_alzheimer_classification_48043018/README.md

 ### Model Selection

-compare the different sizes of the ConvNeXt model:
-5 different variants of the ConvNeXt model were considered:
+When comparing the different sizes in the ConvNeXt model family, 5 different variants of the ConvNeXt model were considered:

 - ConvNeXt-T: C = (96, 192, 384, 768), B = (3, 3, 9, 3)